Film Spoilers and

-The film ended sadly - Andrea was seen standing alone on the deck of an ocean liner, while Batman was simultaneously standing alone on the ledge of a city building, looking out at the Bat-Signal shining in the sky.
+The film ended sadly - Andrea was seen standing alone on the deck of an ocean liner, when a tipsy partygoer asked her if she wanted to be alone, she sighed: "I am."
+Meanwhile Batman was simultaneously standing alone on the ledge of a city building, looking out at the Bat-Signal shining in the sky.
 He lept and swung off the building, to pursue further vigilante-style crime-fighting.

 Bay of Blood (1971, It.) (aka Twitch of the Death Nerve, Reazione a Catena, or Ecology of a Crime)

-The Murderers Were Shot By Their Own Children
+A Couple (Who Recently Committed Murders) Were Shot and Killed By Their Own Children

 Mario Bava's influential and controversial, bloody Italian horror-thriller (one of the first slasher films) told about numerous murders (over a dozen) related to the acquisition-inheritance of the deed to some lake-bayfront property.